numbas/numbas-extension-jsxgraph/README.md

 * `type: string` - the type of object to create.
 Available types are listed in [the 'Elements' section of the JSXGraph' documentation](https://jsxgraph.uni-bayreuth.de/docs/).
 * `parents: list` - a list of 'parent' values for the object.
 The format of this list depends on the type of the object being created.
 Any values of data type `expression` are replaced with functions which take a single parameter.
-* `attributes: dict` - a dictionary of attributes for the object.
+* `attributes: dict` - an optional dictionary of attributes for the object.
 The available attributes dpeend on the type of the object.
+* `events: dict` - an optional dictionary of events produced by the object to react to.
+Each event name should correspond to a string of JessieCode.

 JSXGraph will often interpret string values in the `parents` list as JavaScript expressions.
 You can refer to other objects by name.
 Alternately, you can provide JME `expression` values to evaluate expressions in terms of JME variables and functions.
 JSXGraph objects are not available in these expressions, and they're quite a bit slower than JavaScript.